davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 	 	1. The threads that would have executed a pf() function are those threads for which 1 were the value of the cr member of the targ struct passed to the handler() function upon the creation of the respective thread.
 The value of cr would be the remainder of the division by 2 of a randomly generated integer i.e. random()%2.
 			1. Each of these threads would have executed the pf() function indicated by the case of the switch statement of the handler() function, the case for the value of the pf member of the targ struct passed to the handler() function upon the creation of the respective thread.
 The value of pf would be the remainder of the division by 3 of a randomly generated integer i.e. random()%3.
 1. "City is crashed" | 240 minutes
 	1. The problem is: The table City is corrupted.
 City is likely using the MyISAM engine, because: for tables using the InnoDB engine, [in most situations... the recovery process happens automatically](https://docs.oracle.com/cd/E17952_01/mysql-5.0-en/innodb-recovery.html).
 And, also: [if CHECK TABLE finds a problem for an InnoDB table, the server shuts down to prevent error propagation.
-Details of the error will be written to the error log](https://docs.oracle.com/cd/E17952_01/mysql-5.0-en/check-table.html); so, if the error log contains no messages indicating that mysqld shut down upon the run of `check table`, then MyISAM is indicated.
+Details of the error will be written to the error log](https://docs.oracle.com/cd/E17952_01/mysql-5.0-en/check-table.html); so, if the error log contains no messages indicating that MySQL Server shut down upon the run of `check table`, then MyISAM is indicated.
 		1. First, discover which engine is used by City (most likely MyISAM).

 			```sql